-In latter decades it's lovely old walk-in and walk-around windows offered ladies of a certain age nice cardigans and day wear.
-However, the sign above suggests its heyday of party dresses, evening gowns and cocktail frocks conjuring up an altogether different kind of clothes shop (scroll down to the bottom for an old pic).
+Bluston's offered ladies of a certain age nice cardigans and day wear.
+However, the sign above suggests its earlier heyday of party dresses, evening gowns and cocktail frocks conjuring up an altogether different kind of clothes shop (scroll down to the bottom for an pic that hints at that).

-The pictures below tell a story from 2008 to last month:
+My pictures in the mosaic below tell a story from 2008 to last month:

 The top row shows how the shop looked up until until the end of last year displaying clothing around the £10-20 price mark.
 It was always a wonder how it survived so long.
 We've all known that closure was imminent but we all wanted it to stay there as is because we were fond of it.
 But market forces dictated differently.

 In May last year I'd read a report in the Camden new Journal that after the owners left the shop would reopen as a clothes shop retaining the same name.

 In December 2016 I noticed the premises next door had closed (Lidl) with the windows covered in newspaper (first pic second row).
 This had been a branch of Lidl which I believe has since moved across the road.
 However Blustons windows were still full.